pierpaolo28/Open-SAS-Analytics/embedded-viya/README.md

 The web application will then be running at: http://localhost:8080/

-Additional information about how to create your own example is available in [this blog post.]([My first development with VA SDK using Node.js | Global Enablement & Learning (sas.com)](http://sww.sas.com/blogs/wp/gate/34793/my-first-development-with-va-sdk-using-node-js/sbxxab/2020/01/17))
+Additional information about how to create your own example is available in [this blog post.](http://sww.sas.com/blogs/wp/gate/34793/my-first-development-with-va-sdk-using-node-js/sbxxab/2020/01/17)

+An example live demo is available at [this link.](https://embedded-viya.herokuapp.com/)